ktorio/ktor-documentation/topics/heroku.md

 <microformat>
 <p>
-<control>Initial project</control>: <a href="https://github.com/ktorio/ktor-gradle-sample/">ktor-gradle-sample</a>
+<control>Initial project</control>: <a href="https://github.com/ktorio/ktor-get-started-sample">ktor-get-started-sample</a>
 </p>
 </microformat>

 In this tutorial, we'll show you how to prepare and deploy a Ktor application to Heroku.
-This tutorial uses a Ktor application created in the [](Gradle.xml) topic.
+This tutorial uses a Ktor application from the [](intellij-idea.xml) topic.

 ## Prerequisites {id="prerequisites"}